dmsRosa6/KubeAuction/README.md

 ### **Testing Tools**

 - **Artillery** : Artillery is a modern, powerful, and easy-to-use testing toolkit for HTTP, WebSocket, and Socket.io applications.
 It allows you to simulate real user behavior and measure the performance of your application under load.

-  - **Key Features**:
-    - **Load Testing**: Artillery can simulate thousands of virtual users, helping you evaluate how your application performs under heavy load.
-This is crucial for ensuring scalability and reliability.
-    - **Scenario Definition**: You can define complex user scenarios in simple YAML format, including multiple requests and response validations, making it easy to model user workflows.
-    - **Metrics and Reporting**: Artillery provides detailed reports on response times, error rates, and throughput, allowing you to identify bottlenecks and optimize your application effectively.
-    - **Integration with CI/CD**: Artillery can be easily integrated into your continuous integration and deployment pipelines, enabling automated performance testing as part of your development workflow.

-  - **How to Use**:
-    1. Create a test configuration file (e.g., `test-images.yml`) where you define your test scenarios, including the API endpoints to test, the number of virtual users, and the duration of the test.
-    2. Run the tests using the command: `artillery run test-images.yml`.
-This will initiate the testing process and generate a report once the tests are complete.
-    3. Analyze the results to understand how well your application performs and where improvements may be needed.

 ---

 ## **System Architecture**